 A group of financiers were on board who offered to buy the ship and sail her under American colors.
 But to all such proposals Captain Polack turned a deaf ear.
-He said that his duty was spelled by his orders from Bremen to

-A History of The Nations and Empires Involved and a Study of the Events Culminating in The Great Conflict turn back and save his ship, and these he proposed to obey.
+He said that his duty was spelled by his orders from Bremen to turn back and save his ship, and these he proposed to obey.
 A passenger stated: